JPPPPP-afk/hackathon/README.md

 The program demonstrates the ability of NLP transforming audio speech to text and here is the guide for installation.
 So far the program is only working on Win10.

-### See the tutourial guidance in Tutorial Guidance.docx
+### See the web tutourial guidance in Tutorial Guidance.docx

 ## Installation Guide For Win10